marcandrysco/Recipes/bacon_spinach_eggplant.md

 ![Image6](img/bacon_spinach_eggplant_06.jpg)

-12. Remove from the oven and let sit for 10 minutes before eating.
+12. Remove from the oven and let sit before eating.